ecoscape-earth/scgt/Documentation.md

 - `geo`: geotiff to read.
 - `b`: border of tiles.
+- `p`: padding of tiles.
 - `w`: width of tiles.
 - `h`: height of tiles.
+- `pad_value`: value to pad the tiles with.
+If the padding is 0, if the region has size m x n, then only the internal portion of size (m - 2b) x (n - 2b) will be part of a tile "core", and so processed.
+If the padding is equal to the border, then the entire region of size m x n will be part of the tile core.

 <a id="scgt.Reader.__iter__"></a>